 On the farm, they enjoyed ping-pong, billiards, and card games.
 Occasional concerts and dances were held.
 A transistor radio tuned to the BBC service and a wall map allowed them to track the latest news from the war.
 Many of the older children feared the possibility of a Nazi invasion of Ireland in 1940.
 For lighter listening, there was a gramophone that played classical, swing, and jazz.
 Some of the older residents would enjoy a game of German or Austrian Monopoly.

 The children at Ballyrolly House rarely heard from their families.
-With the outbreak of World War Two, postal services from Europe ground to a halt.
+With the outbreak of the Second World War, postal services from Europe ground to a halt.
 An occasional letter smuggled through the United States of America or Switzerland would reach Northern Ireland.
 For the most part, updates came from Red Cross messages limited to 14 words.
 Many of the children heard nothing from their loved ones for many years, if ever again.

 It would be 1945 before the older children saw the horrors of the Holocaust.
 Newsreel pictures of the liberation of the Nazi camps flashed across the screen of the Regal Cinema, Donaghadee, Co.
 Down.

-From time to time, the children enjoyed trips to Belfast, Co.
-Antrim for shopping or recreation.
+From time to time, the children enjoyed trips to Belfast for shopping or recreation.
 Some were lucky enough to visit families in Dublin, Ireland.
-In general, travel during World War Two was not easy.
+In general, travel during the Second World War was not easy.
 There was much administration required and fuel was in short-supply and heavily rationed.
 Short journeys by foot, bicycle or in a horse-drawn cart were the norm.